firstwiki/original_archive/index.php/1257_in_2004/index.html.md

 As anyone who attended the Chesapeake Regional in 2004 surely remembers, 1257 ended up being 8th alliance captain.
-What followed was potentially one of the most embarrasing momments in the life of [Maxim Lobovsky](/index.php/User:Max "User:Max" ), the team representative at alliance selections.
+What followed was potentially one of the most embarrasing momments in the life of [Maxim Lobovsky](User:Max "User:Max" ), the team representative at alliance selections.
 When it came time to select partners, Max realized that the list he had been handed of teams to choose consisted of about the top 10 or so teams.
 Because we were 8th